segmentio/segment-docs/src/segment-app/workspace-home.md

 ## Usage

-The Usage section shows a summary of the workspace’s plan utilization for the current billing period.
+The Usage section shows a summary of the workspace's plan utilization for the current billing period.
 This includes billing information for all parts of your Segment plan.
 This includes [MTUs or API call volume](/docs/guides/usage-and-billing/mtus-and-throughput/) (as applicable), Functions usage time (if applicable), and Personas details (if applicable).
-Click **view all** to go to the workspace’s billing page for more detailed statistics.
+Click **view all** to go to the workspace's billing page for more detailed statistics.

 ![](/docs/segment-app/images/workspace-home-usage.png)